GIV is ‘Radically Allophiliac!’

 What this means at GIV is…

-Here at GIV we are working to create a culture of learning that promotes diversity among our students and staff in the following areas:
+Here at GIV we are working to create a culture of learning that promotes inclusivity among our students and staff in the following areas:

 - Racial and Ethnic Diversity